qutip/qutip/doc/development/contributing.rst

    conda create -n qutip-dev python

-:ref:`Complete instructions for the build <install>` are elsewhere in this guide, however beware that you will need to follow the :ref:`installation from source using setuptools section <build-setuptools>`, not the general installation.
+:ref:`Complete instructions for the build <install>` are elsewhere in this guide, however beware that you will need to follow the :ref:`installation from source <build-meson>`, not the general installation.
 You will need all the *build* and *tests* "optional" requirements for the package.
 The build requirements can be found in the |pyproject.toml|_ file, and the testing requirements are in the ``tests`` key of the ``project.optional-dependencies`` section of |pyproject.toml|_.
 You will also need the requirements for any optional features you want to test as well.